machawk1/optiwarc/README.md

 $ cd ../warcrefs
 $ mvn package
 ```

+You may need to add the library install directory to your load path so warcsum
+and friends can find gzmulti:

+    export LD_LIBRARY_PATH=/usr/local/lib

 Now you can dedup.
 If you want to combine smaller WARCs into a big one, try
 `megawarc`.